amandajuhl95/week36/README.md

 Exercise: Getting started with Travis CI - [click here](https://github.com/amandajuhl95/travisGettingStarted)

-Look at the MoveEntity class, MovieFacade and MovieFacadeTest
+On the exercise below, you should look at the MoveEntity class, MovieFacade and MovieFacadeTest, which was a part of the assignment this day.

 Exercise: REST,JPA, Test and CI with our start code - [click here](https://github.com/amandajuhl95/week3monday)